ahmedsabriz/customer-view-for-agents/README.md

 3. Locate the app in the right sidebar
 4. Toggle the view between agent and customer view as needed

 We love feedback and feature requests.
-Have a unique use case that requires a custom solution?
+Do you have a unique use case that requires a custom solution?
 We are here to help.